awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-rs.md

 **To view your resource shares**
 You can use the [get\-resource\-shares](https://docs.aws.amazon.com/cli/latest/reference/ram/get-resource-shares.html) command with the parameter `--resource-owner` set to `SELF` to display details of the resource shares created in your AWS account\.

 The following example shows the resource shares that are shared in the current AWS Region \(`us-east-1`\) for the calling AWS account\.
 To get the resource shares created in a different Region, use the `--region <region-code>` parameter\.
+To get resource shares that include global resources, you must specify the Region US East \(N\.
+Virginia\), `us-east-1`\.

 ```
 $  aws ram get-resource-shares \